-1.3.4 Technical documentation.
+1.3.3 Technical documentation.

-- 1.3.4.1 The following technical documentation shall be submitted to the Register before manufacture of boilers, heat exchangers and pressure vessels is commenced: - .1 construction drawings with sections and descriptions, giving all necessary data for checking the calculations and structures (scantlings, materials, electrodes, location and dimensions of weld seams, fastenings, heat treatment methods to be used, etc.); - .2 construction drawings for the components listed in Table 1.3.3, unless all necessary data are shown in the drawings mentioned in 1.3.4.1.1; - .3 valve replacement with technical data; - .4 strength calculations made in accordance with the present Part of the Rules for components subject to pressure other than valves, flanges and fastenings if the latter comply with the standards approved by the Register; - .5 calculation of cross-sectional area of safety valves; - .6 welding process; - .7 drawings of oil burning equipment, chambers and arrangements for combustion of oil residues and garbage (for incinerator boilers); - .8 for thermal liquid boilers: circuit scheme of the system with description and indication of working parameters, drawings of expansion, drainage tanks and storage tank; - .9 bench test programme.

-1.3.4.2 Documentation on automatic control system, protective devices and alarms, as well as on automatic oil burning installations shall be submitted in accordance with the requirements of 3.2.9, Part I "Classification" and 1.4, Part XV "Automation".
+- 1.3.3.1 The following technical documentation shall be submitted to the Register before manufacture of boilers, heat exchangers and pressure vessels is commenced: - .1 construction drawings with sections and descriptions, giving all necessary data for checking the calculations and structures (scantlings, materials, electrodes, location and dimensions of weld seams, fastenings, heat treatment methods to be used, etc.); - .2 construction drawings for the components, unless all necessary data are shown in the drawings mentioned in 1.3.3.1.1; - .3 valve replacement with technical data: - .4 strength calculations made in accordance with the present Part of the Rules for components subject to pressure other than valves, flanges and fastenings if the latter comply with the standards approved by the Register; - .5 calculation of cross-sectional area of safety valves; - .6 welding process; - .7 drawings of oil burning equipment, chambers and arrangements for combustion of oil residues and garbage (for incinerator boilers); - .8 for thermal liquid boilers: circuit scheme of the system with description and indication of working parameters, drawings of expansion, drainage tanks and storage tank; - .9 bench test programme. - 1.3.3.2 Documentation on automatic control system, protective devices and alarms, as well as on automatic oil burning installations shall be submitted in accordance with the requirements of 3.2.9, Part I "Classification" and 1.4, Part XV "Automation".